wbbradley/ace/README.md

 #### Modularity

-Zion lacks support for shared libraries or any shareable intermediate representation.
+Cider lacks support for shared libraries or any shareable intermediate representation.
 Code complexity and leaky abstractions can still be avoided by limiting which symbols are exposed from source modules.

 ### Type System

 Types are inferred but type annotations are also allowed/encouraged as documentation and sometimes necessary when types cannot be inferred.
-Zion rejects [intermediate type defaulting](https://kseo.github.io/posts/2017-01-04-type-defaulting-in-haskell.html) by design.
+Cider rejects [intermediate type defaulting](https://kseo.github.io/posts/2017-01-04-type-defaulting-in-haskell.html) by design.
 Although, if a good design for that comes along, it might happen.